binitdatta/collage-java-for-absolute-freshers/LINKEDLIST.md

 ![Alt text](./images/21.png?raw=true "Title")

+## How does a Node Object look like

+![Alt text](./images/24.png?raw=true "Title")

 ## How do we construct a new object of a LinkedList

-![Alt text](./images/24.png?raw=true "Title")
+![Alt text](./images/25.png?raw=true "Title")

 ## How do we append a new element at the end of a LinkedList

-![Alt text](./images/25.png?raw=true "Title")

 ## How do we insert a new element at the middle of a LinkedList